Gio.Settings

 Parameters:

-schema_id (str) – the id of the schema
+schema_id (str) – the ID of the schema

 Returns:

-a new Gio.Settings object
+a new [class`Gio`.Settings] object

 Return type: